Legally Protecting Yourself When Moving in with a Boyfriend or Girlfriend

 A living trust is a legal arrangement that allows a trustee to hold the property for the benefit of a beneficiary.
 You can appoint yourself as the trustee and the beneficiary for your lifetime.

-Limited Liability Company (“LLC”)
+Georgia Limited Liability Company (LLC)

+An LLC is a hybrid legal entity that combines the benefits of a partnership and a corporation.
 An operating agreement governs how an LLC operates.
 It defines each party’s rights and responsibilities regarding the property and outlines what happens if one party passes away or becomes incapacitated.

 For example, an operating agreement can address the following: